Jocs/jocs.github.io/issues-backup/Getting Concurrent With ES6 Generators.md

 What goes over this communication channel?
 Whatever you need to send (numbers, strings, etc).
 In fact, you don't even need to actually send a message over the channel to communicate over the channel.
 "Communication" can be as simple as coordination -- like transferring control from one to another.

 Why transferring control?
 Primarily because JS is single-threaded and literally only one of them can be actively running at any given moment.
-The others then are in a running-paused state, which means they're in the middle of their tasks, but are just suspended, waiting to be resumed when necessary.
+The others then are in a running-paused state, which means they're in the middle of their tasks, but are just suspended（暂停的）, waiting to be resumed when necessary.

 It doesn't seem to be realistic that arbitrary independent "processes" could *magically*cooperate and communicate.
-The goal of loose coupling is admirable but impractical.
+The goal of loose coupling is admirable but impractical（不切实际的、不现实的）.

 Instead, it seems like any successful implementation of CSP is an intentional factorization of an existing, well-known set of logic for a problem domain, where each piece is designed specifically to work well with the other pieces.